esteinig/sketchy/README.md

 * [*Staphylococcus aureus*](docs/saureus.md) (n = 142)
 * [*Klebsiella pneumoniae*](docs/kpneumo.md) (n = 120)

-**2021**: sketch updates will occur every month and include new quality controlled genomes from the European Nucleotide Archive
+Sketch updates will occur every quarter adding new genomes / genotypes from the European Nucleotide Archive

 Please see our preprint for guidance on the limitations of `Sketchy`.